-- Go Camping: Its remote location also makes it a great place for stargazing campers
+- Go Camping: Its remote location also makes it a great place for stargazing campers.

 - Wildlife viewing: You will find a diverse natural history and a variety of wildlife both above and underwater.
 From birds to sea turtles and coral reefs, the park is a paradise for wildlife viewing.

-- The only way to access Dry Tortugas is by seaplane or ferry
+- The only way to access Dry Tortugas is by seaplane or ferry.

-- The ferry will take about 2 hours, and once you are on the island you are free to roam for 4 hours to tour the fort and take in the beach activities
+- The ferry will take about 2 hours, and once you are on the island you are free to roam for 4 hours to tour the fort and take in the beach activities.

 - You need to plan your visit ahead, due to the park’s remote location and limited transportation options.

-ACCOMMODATION: The Coco Plum is an amazing option, located in the heart of Key West with an amazing made-to-order breakfast and heated outdoor pool.
+The Coco Plum is an amazing option, located in the heart of Key West with an amazing made-to-order breakfast and heated outdoor pool.

 This incredible hidden gem in Florida is a coral reef located within the Florida Keys National Marine Sanctuary, just southeast offshore of the island of Key Largo.
 The Molasses Reef has been made into a “Sanctuary Preservation Area” offering a vibrant underwater reef system.
-Most of the coral reefs in the Keys exhibit a large amount and variety of marine life due to protections in place
+Most of the coral reefs in the Keys exhibit a large amount and variety of marine life due to protections in place.

-- Enjoy the corals: with hundreds of species of critters, and most of the corals found in the Caribbean are represented here: elkhorn, staghorn, star, brain, and fire corals, as well as many soft corals like sea fans, gorgonians.
+- Enjoy the corals: with hundreds of species of critters, and most of the corals found in the Caribbean are represented here: elkhorn, staghorn, star, brain, and fire corals, as well as many soft corals like sea fans, and gorgonians.

-- Swim with sharks: The Caribbean Reef Shark is also seen frequently on the reef
+- Swim with sharks: The Caribbean Reef Shark is also seen frequently on the reef.

-- Explore the nooks and crannies: In the nooks and crannies of the many coral heads found on the reef you can find Nurse sharks, coral crabs, lobsters, shrimp, and Green Moray eels
+- Explore the nooks and crannies: In the nooks and crannies of the many coral heads found on the reef you can find Nurse sharks, coral crabs, lobsters, shrimp, and Green Moray eels.

 - Molasses Reef is hard to miss from the surface since a National Oceanic and Atmospheric Administration (NOAA) weather station is located right next to it.

-- The best way to explore the Molasses Reef is to join a Key Largo Snorkeling Tour with makes, fins and vest included.
+- The best way to explore the Molasses Reef is to join a Key Largo Snorkeling Tour with makes, fins, and vest included.

 Winter Park is one of the highlights for adults looking to visit Orlando and find many great things to do in this area.
-It is only 20-minute northeast of downtown Orlando, Winter Park gained its name after the arrival of the South Florida Railroad in 1880.
+It is only 20 minutes northeast of downtown Orlando, Winter Park gained its name after the arrival of the South Florida Railroad in 1880.
 Today, Winter Park’s highlight is Park Avenue, a tree-lined, cobblestone street bursting with eateries, museums, and some of Orlando’s best areas for shopping.
 Winter Park is also a great place for outdoor enthusiasts, including a robust park system and a gorgeous chain of lakes.

 - Go shopping: If you like shopping, you will adore Winter Park.
 Here you can find boutiques and also outposts from nationally recognized retailers.

 - Explore the amazing cuisine: Some of Orlando’s top culinary artists ply their trade in Winter Park, including James Beard-nominated chefs James and Julie Petrakis of The Ravenous Pig, a seasonal gastropub.
-Other local favorites in the Park Avenue area include steaks and seafood at blu on the avenue, French cuisine at Chez Vincent
+Other local favorites in the Park Avenue area include steaks and seafood at blu on the avenue, French cuisine at Chez Vincent.

 - Take a scenic boat tour: Winter Park’s chain of lakes (12 in all) includes 2,781 acres of pristine waterways, and the Winter Park Scenic Boat Tour is a fun, relaxing way to experience it.